meghana-1211/Virtual-Memory-Management/README.md

 ---

-##  File Structure

-├── main.S # RISC-V assembly file
-├── Makefile # Build file (for Spike or QEMU)
-├── dump.log # Output dump from Spike
-├── README.md # This file
----

 ##  Tools Used

 - [Spike](https://github.com/riscv-software-src/riscv-isa-sim)

 ---
+## How To Compile and Create dump file

+- riscv64-unknown-elf-gcc -nostartfiles -T linker.ld va_template.S
+- riscv64-unknown-elf-objdump -D a.out > dump

+---

 ##  Author

-R.Meghana — 3rd Year B.Tech CSE, IIT Madras
+R. Meghana — 3rd Year B.Tech CSE, IIT Madras
 This project was done as part of coursework on RISC-V architecture and memory management.

 ---